hacoeur-24/HiLiteTag/README.md

 ---

 ## How to use HiLiteTag

-1. Define your tags.
+1. Define your Tags
-2. Wrap your content in HiLiteContent.
+2. Wrap content inside HiLiteContent
-3. Call hiliteTag(tag) on selection.
-4. Handle tag selection and removal.
-5. Extract highlights and store them.
-6. Re-apply stored highlights.
+3. Selecting Tags
+4. Removing Tags
+5. Updating Tags
+6. Getting Tags (Serialization)
+7. Restoring Tags from stored tags

 ✅ Built-in TypeScript support – with helpful types like TagDefinition and HiLiteData.